yuanzhao-CVLAB/UniMMAD/README.md

 ## Metric
 We use the evaluation toolkit from [PyADMetric_EvalToolkit](https://github.com/yuanzhao-CVLAB/PyADMetric_EvalToolkit), which supports AUROC, AUPR, AP, AUPRO, and F1-max.
-It leverages GPU acceleration, achieving a 4.25× speedup over the [ADer](https://github.com/zhangzjn/ADer) repository.
+It leverages GPU acceleration, achieving a  real-time evalution.

 ## 📁 datasets & checkpoints Links